etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 ##  Security and Validation

 The DAL performs many different security and validation checks, in both read and write mode.
-A security violation results in a  _SecurityException_ , a validation error in a  _ValidationException_ .
+A security violation results in a  [_SecurityException_](https://github.com/etendosoftware/etendo_core/blob/main/src/org/openbravo/base/exception/OBSecurityException.java){target="\_blank"} , a validation error in a  [_ValidationException_](https://github.com/etendosoftware/etendo_core/blob/main/src/org/openbravo/base/validation/ValidationException.java){target="\_blank"}.
 Different exceptions are thrown at different points: some Security Exceptions are thrown when reading a business object (e.g. read security violations), others are thrown when the session commits or flushes (write security violations) or when a setter is called (ValidationException).

 If you need to work without this security checks, you should use the Administrator Mode, or the restricted Administrator Mode.